 The wide-spread use of the Web to search or share information online introduces various privacy and confidentiality threats.
-One such most persistent threat is users' identification and tracking via their Web behavioral data [6, 16, 33].
-Users unintentionally leave digital traces of their personal information, interests, and intents while using the online services, such as social networks, discussion forums, product reviews sites, and search engines, which could reveal sensitive information about them.
+One such most persistent threat is users' identification and tracking via their Web behavioral data [5, 11, 22].
+Users unintentionally leave digital traces of their personal information, interests, and intents while using the online services, such as social networks, discussion forums, product reviews sites, and search engines, which Dinusha Vatsalan CSIRO Data61 dinusha.vatsalan@data61.csiro.au could reveal sensitive information about them.
 The threat becomes more subtle when users are identified from anonymized datasets through inference analysis by an eavesdropper or a researcher who has access to the data.
-Few examples in the literature involving such threats are the re-identification of individuals in the anonymized AOL search histories of 650,000 users [16], Netflix training data of 500,000 subscribers [28], and Massachusetts hospital discharge data [34].
+Few examples in the literature involving such threats are the re-identification of individuals in the anonymized AOL search histories of 650,000 users, Netflix training data of 500,000 subscribers, and Massachusetts hospital discharge data [11, 18, 23].